-If you wish to study just one module from this programme, rather than a whole degree, you can choose to apply for an individual module.
+If you wish to study just one module from this course, rather than a whole degree, you can choose to apply for an individual module.
 Visit the Individual Humanities Module webpage for more information.

 Who should study this course?

-If you need to acquire or improve your foreign language skills to enhance your postgraduate studies, (eg to read texts in a native language), you can enrol on a Languages for All course free of charge.
+If you need to acquire or improve your foreign language skills to enhance your postgraduate studies, (e.g. to read texts in a native language), you can enrol on a Languages for All course free of charge.

 Plus optional modules, from a list such as the one below:

 Students will normally be expected to have a 2:1 honours degree in Film Studies, English or a related discipline.
 Applicants with alternative qualifications and/or relevant experience may also be considered.

 English Language Requirement

-English Language Pre-Sessional Programmes
+English Language Programmes

-We offer Pre-Sessional programmes throughout the year and Foundation Programme(s) for both undergraduate and postgraduate students which start at the beginning of the academic year.
-These programmes are all designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.
-Successful completion of these programmes guarantees progression to various degrees at the University of Dundee as long as you hold a relevant offer.
+We offer Pre-Sessional and Foundation Programme(s) throughout the year.
+These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.
-Find out more about fee status.

-|Fee status||Fees for students starting 2015/16|
+|Fee status||Fees for students starting 2019-20|

-|Scottish, Rest of UK and EU students||£4,500 per year of study
+|Scottish and EU students||£7,650 per year of study

 See our scholarships for UK/EU applicants

-|Overseas students (non-EU)||£12,950 per year of study
+|International students (non-EU)||£18,150 per year of study

-See our scholarships for international applicants
+See our scholarships for International applicants